Rapptz/discord.py/docs/migrating.rst

 Presence updates usually are 90% of all handled events so splitting these should benefit listeners that were only interested in member updates.

+Note that this event is also called when a :class:`Relationship` presence is updated.

 Quick example:

 .. code:: python